 contact@consultdmw.com

-How to Apply BODMAS to Microsoft® Excel Formulas
+How to Apply BODMAS Rules of Arithmetic to Microsoft® Excel Formulas

 Since 1989 I've given Excel training to about 2,000 people working for about 200 businesses ranging in size from SMEs to multi-nationals.

 My thought on hearing this claim is that the person making it is nothing of the sort.
-I can only guess at where they get that unfortunate notion into their head.
+I can only guess at where they got that unfortunate notion into their head.

 Fruits of BODMAS

-We’re talking about oranges and apples; about pounds, shillings and pence and dollars and cents; about quantities and unit prices; about lengths and breadths.
+We're talking about oranges and apples; about pounds, shillings and pence; about dollars and cents; about quantities and unit prices; about lengths and breadths.

 Where to Start